Towards strong uniformity for isogenies of prime degree: Strongly uniform bounds and the proof of the main theorem.

 We obtain the following corollary which may be considered a \emph{bound on unramified torsion primes}; this is \Cref{cor:main} from the Introduction.

 \begin{corollary} Let $d \geq 1$ be an integer, and let $E$ be an elliptic curve over a number field $k$ of degree $d$.
-If $E$ attains a torsion point of prime order $p$ rational over an extension of $k$ that is unramified at all primes of $k$ above $p$, then \end{corollary} \begin{proof} Let $L$ be the extension as in the statement.
-By replacing $L$ with its Galois closure, we can assume that $L/k$ is Galois.
-Let $P$ be the $L$-rational $p$-torsion point.
-Consider the subgroup $\langle P \rangle$ generated by $P$.
-If this is $k$-rational, then we have a $k$-rational $p$-isogeny which, by the assumption that $L/k$ is unramified at all primes dividing $p$, has signature $(0,\ldots,0)$, and hence $p$ is bounded additively by the stated bound from \Cref{prop:uniform_type_1_bound}.
-If $\langle P \rangle$ is not $k$-rational, then there is some $\sigma \in \Gal(L/k)$ such that $P$ and $\sigma(P)$ together generate $E[p]$, whence $E[p] \subset E(L)$.
-The standard corollary of the Galois equivariance of the Weil pairing then gives us that $\zeta_p \in L$, and so the ramification index of $p$ in $L$ is at least $p-1$.
-But by assumption, all of the ramification occurs in the tower $k/\Q$, and in particular $p - 1 < d$.
-Thus, in both cases, we have that $p < \max \left(65(2d)^6,(3^{12d}+1)^{2^d}, d+1\right)$; but we can just omit the $d+1$ since it is clearly the smallest term. \end{proof}
+If $E$ attains a torsion point of prime order $p$ rational over an extension of $k$ that is unramified at all primes of $k$ above $p$, then \end{corollary} \begin{proof} \minor{28}{We may assume that $p > 12d + 1$, since otherwise the stated bound holds trivially.
+Let $L$ be the extension as in the statement.
+By replacing $L$ with its Galois closure over $k$ --- a compositum of $k$-conjugates of $L$, hence still unramified at all primes of $k$ above $p$ --- we may assume that $L/k$ is Galois.
+Let $P$ be the $L$-rational $p$-torsion point, and consider the subgroup $\langle P \rangle$ generated by $P$.